-A course of study in Mathematical Methods can establish a basis for further education and employment in the fields of natural and physical sciences (especially physics and chemistry), mathematics and science education, medical and health sciences (including human biology, biomedical forensics), science, nanoscience and engineering (including chemical, civil, electrical mechanical engineering, and avionics, communications and mining), computer science (including electronics and software design), psychology and business.
+A course of study in Mathematical Methods can establish a basis for further education and employment in the fields of natural and physical sciences (especially physics and chemistry), mathematics and science education, medical and health sciences (including human biology, biomedical science, nanoscience and forensics), engineering (including chemical, civil, electrical and mechanical engineering, avionics. communications and mining), computer science (including electronics and software design), psychology and business.